Issue #01, July 2022

 MEDIA STUDIES

-The paper argues for placing public communication at the center of critical social analysis, critiques the status quo of media and journalism research, and develops an agenda that includes ownership, international opinion cartels, the entanglement of states and digital corporations, and the influence of resource-rich actors on media realities.
+The paper argues for placing public communication at the center of critical social analysis, critiques the status quo of media and journalism research, and develops a research agenda that includes ownership, international opinion cartels, the entanglement of states and digital corporations, and the influence of resource-rich actors on media realities.